 Giristroula takes the earplugs out of our Great Western Rail provided travel kit.

 “This was just the most terrible idea.
 Why did we ever come up with it?”
-I say as I shovel my head under the sheets and the train sits on, growling in the western English darkness.
+I say as I shovel my head under the sheets and the train sits on, growling somewhere in dark western England.